SamEpp/WTBF/instructions.md

 ### How to Run It
 1. Run "integration.py" with Python 3
 2. Follow instructions to choose input method and enter book title or scan ISBN.

+### Results
+After running the code the results should pop up in a web browser.
+An example of how to use our code is below.